YangGaoUQ/DCRNet/README.md

 ```
     git clone https://github.com/YangGaoUQ/DCRNet.git
 ```
-2. Download Testdata provided by the authors from google drive (to be updated soon), put it in './TestData/'
+2. Download Testdata provided by the authors from google drive, then unzip to get the files.

 2. Run the following scripts (in Folder './Inference/') to test the pre-trained models.